livewyer-ops/poc-servicemesh2024/docs/test-report-istio.md

 **Summary**

 If you require a service mesh solution, Istio Ambient is a reliable option.
 It has all benefits of Istio Sidecar and additionally provides you with better performance and lower resource usage.
-However, it's worth noting that Istio Ambient, in comparison to Istio Sidecar, requires the installation of 2 additional helm charts, which will impact your operations during upgrades.
+However, it's important to note that Istio Ambient is still in beta, which could impact your operations due to frequent changes and upgrades.

 ### Compliance